Download your FREE Nutritious Snack Guide

 Jump to recipe Print Recipe

 Have you wondered about the nutrition of mussels?
 Those cute little shellfish that can be served cooked in or out of the shell.
 Mussels are available fresh, smoked, canned and even frozen.
 Today, I will be highlighting the nutrition for mussels because they are delicious, versatile and jam-packed with health-promoting value.
 Get ready to dive in deeply as we explore the nutrition of mussels, how to prepare them and how to incorporate in your diet.
-Hint: preparing mussels is easier than you think (recipe to follow)!
+Hint: preparation is easier than you think (recipe to follow)!

 My Mussels Story:

 Funnily enough, mussels were the one food that terrified me as a child.
 I remember my Nonno making them as part of a family dinner, I was too alarmed to even try them.
 Anything that involved opening a black shell was enough to deter me.
 However, as I got older, I gave them a try and found the chewy texture, mild and salty flavour appealing.
 Ever since, I often order them at restaurants as an appetizer.
-This summer, for the first time, I made mussels at home and they were outstanding!
+This summer, for the first time, I made them at home and they were outstanding!
 Recipe here for my White Wine Mussels in Tomato Cream Sauce.

 Italian child